da-nrw/DNSCore/ContentBroker/src/main/markdown/deploy.md

 ### Maven build lifecycle and local installation for development

-All you need to do for a build that gets automatically deployed locally and acceptance tested is to run

-1. goto [developer@machine]
-1. if !exists [CBInstallDir], mkdir [CBInstallDir]
-1. cd DNSCore/ContentBroker
-1. mvn verify -Pdev -DappHome=[CBInstallDir]

 There are some custom scripts which are plugged in to the maven lifecycle which you find under src/main/scripts.
 For more control you can directly make use of them if you follow these steps